priscillasantana/priscillasantana/README.md

 <p>

 ![english](https://img.shields.io/badge/-english-gray) </br>
-Hello, I am in career transition studying to become a front end developer. </br>
+Hello, I am in career transition, studying to become a front end developer. </br>
 I graduated in international relations, but have found my passion in programming. </br>
 My current goal is to improve myself more each day so that I can succeed in the profession.
 </p>